Mentha arvensis L.

 Bloom Time: Summer

-Mentha arvensis is a herbaceous perennial plant up to 2 feet (60 cm).
-It has a creeping rootstock from which grow erect or semi-sprawling squarish stems.
-The leaves are in opposite pairs, simple, up to 2.6 inches (6.5 cm) long and up to 0.8 inch (2 cm) wide, hairy, and with a coarsely serrated margin.
-The flowers are pale purple (occasionally white or pink), in whorls on the stem at the bases of the leaves.
-Each flower is up to 0.15 inch (4 mm) long and has a five-lobed hairy calyx, a four-lobed corolla with the uppermost lobe larger than the others and four stamens.
+Mentha arvensis is a herbaceous perennial plant that grows up to 2 feet (60 cm) tall.
+It has a creeping rootstock from which produces erect or semi-sprawling squarish stems.
+Leaves are in opposite pairs, simple, hairy, and with a coarsely serrated margin.
+They are up to 2.6 inches (6.5 cm) long and up to 0.8 inches (2 cm) wide.
+Flowers are pale purple (occasionally white or pink) and appear in whorls on the stem at the leaves' bases.
+Each flower is up to 0.15 inch (4 mm) long and has a five-lobed hairy calyx and a four-lobed corolla with the uppermost lobe larger than the others four stamens.
 The fruit is a two-chambered carpel.